-Traveling solo is exhilarating because you can explore a new destination on your terms without being encumbered by someone else’s wants, needs, or limitations, and this creates opportunities for intimate, personal experiences that are distinctly individual.
+Traveling solo is exhilarating because you can explore a new destination on your terms without being encumbered by someone else’s wants, needs, or limitations, creating opportunities for intimate, personal experiences that are distinctly individual.
 From incredible parks for running and hiking to a smorgasbord of cultural, architectural, and historical sites, Washington, D.C. just screams solo travel.
-Almost anything people do as a group you can do alone and have just as much fun, so read on for how to plan, do, discover, and enjoy your solo visit to Washington, D.C.
+Almost anything people do as a group you can do alone and have just as much fun, so read on for how to enjoy your solo visit to Washington, D.C.

 Before you do anything, read as much as you can about Washington, D.C. and its history, attractions, museums, travel costs, neighborhoods, and transportation.
 Not sure when it’s best to go?
 Shoot for March to June or late September to early December; summers in D.C. are humid and hot – triple-digit hot – and winter is famously unpredictable with epic snowstorms one week and mild weather the next.
-Three terrific planning and information resources are Destination DC, Washington, D.C.’s official tourism and convention office, and TripAdvisor’s Solo Travel Forum and Washington DC Travel Forum.
+Destination DC, Washington, D.C.’s official tourism and convention office, is a terrific planning and information resource.

 The nation’s capital security concerns are a big part of daily life, and it’s not uncommon to have alerts, public demonstrations, crime, and other interruptions to activities.
 Destination DC’s comprehensive Safety Guide has details on the different security and safety organizations and programs, how to be safe while visiting, and resources in case of an emergency.